RuPaulsDataRace/Rupository/README.md

 | 2       | 70%        |
 | 3       | 100%       |

-This table displays the percentage of queens who have survived a LSFYL based on how many times the queens had previously won a main challenge in that season.
+This table (and graph) display the percentage of queens who have survived a LSFYL based on how many times the queens had previously won a main challenge in that season.
 The table shows that even one MC win increases the chances of survival significantly.

 Mini Challenges
 -----